QryptInc/qrypt-security-quickstarts-cpp/docs/QUICKSTART-BUILD.md

 ### Manual Build
 The following commands assume an Ubuntu 22.04 system with an amd64 architecture configured with OpenSSL, CURL, CMake, and g++.

-Recommended packages to install:
+Prerequisites:
-> apt-get -y install git cmake gcc g++ xxd libssl-dev libgtest-dev libcurl4-openssl-dev openssh-server ufw sshpass curl jq
+1. Install the recommended packages: `apt-get -y install git cmake gcc g++ xxd libssl-dev libgtest-dev libcurl4-openssl-dev openssh-server ufw sshpass curl jq`
+2. Clone the quickstarts repo.

 Steps:
 1. [Create a Qrypt account for free](https://portal.qrypt.com/register).
-1. On the Qrypt portal, download the Qrypt SDK from "Products > Qrypt SDK" and save the .tgz to the project root.
+1. On the Qrypt portal, download the Qrypt SDK from "Products > Qrypt SDK" and save the .tgz to the repository root.
 1. (Optional) On the Qrypt portal, register a personal access token for keygen.
 1. `tar -zxvf qrypt-security-0.11.19-ubuntu.tgz --strip-components=1 -C QryptSecurity`
 1. `cmake . -B build`